www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/deployment/weekly-maintain-live-server.md

 * Test security
 * Test privacy policy
 ## Open Tasks
+* [ ] Automatic upgrade did not work, also the automatic update/upgrade task was running.
+* [ ] Upgrade major version when available.
 * [ ] Pull source code from Codeberg instead of GitHub.
 * [ ] Create and user generic `worker.execute` command, in order to make things portable regarding the infrastructure.
     * [ ] Deploy server software as systemd user service.